ashikagah/Rogers-McCulloch/README.md

 2. Convert to phase map

 The script `phase_map.m` will map the excitation variable to phase [-pi, pi] using Hilbert transform.
+The initial period of random stimulations will be removed.

 In MATLAB command window, enter the following command.
 The file `orig.mat` should be in the same directory.
 ```